gabdube/native-windows-gui/readme.md

  * Menus and menu bar
  * Image and font resource
  * Tooltip and system tray notification
+ * Partial templates support
+   * Split large application into chunks
+ * Dynamic controls support
+   * Add/Remove controls at runtime
+   * Bind or unbind new events at runtime
  * Multithreaded application support
    * Communicate to the GUI thread from another thread
    * Run multiple window on different threads